IAmCoder/awesome-lucid-dreams/README.md

 ## Podcasts

-- [The Lucid Dreaming Podcast](https://lucidsage.com/) by Lucid Sage - covering theory, philosophy, practice and gadgets for lucid dreaming.
+- [The Lucid Dreaming Podcast](https://lucidsage.com/) - Covering theory, philosophy, practice and gadgets for lucid dreaming.

 ## Meetups

-- [Tech for Dreaming](https://techfordreaming.com/events/) - a community focused on the application of technology to make lucid dreaming more accessible.
+- [Tech for Dreaming](https://techfordreaming.com/events/) - A community focused on the application of technology to make lucid dreaming more accessible.

 ## Magazines

-- [Lucid Dreaming Experience](https://www.luciddreamingmagazine.com) - a free, reader supported, quarterly magazine which is totally devoted to lucid dreaming and the lucid dreamer's experience.
+- [Lucid Dreaming Experience](https://www.luciddreamingmagazine.com) - A free, reader supported, quarterly magazine which is totally devoted to lucid dreaming and the lucid dreamer's experience.

 ## Games